Chad Green (pitcher): New York Yankees

-On December 9, 2015, the Tigers traded Green and Luis Cessa to the New York Yankees for Justin Wilson.
+On December 9, 2015, the Tigers traded Green and Luis Cessa to the New York Yankees in exchange for Justin Wilson.
 He received a non-roster spring training invitation on February 5, 2016.
 He began the year with the Scranton/Wilkes-Barre RailRiders.

-The Yankees promoted Green to the major leagues on May 14, 2016.
-He made his major league debut on May 16.
+The Yankees promoted Green to the major leagues on May 14.
+He made his major league debut two days later.
 After being called up as a reliever, the Yankees shifted Green to the rotation.
 After four starts, the Yankees shut down Green for the season when he suffered a sprained elbow ligament.
 Green appeared in 12 games (eight starts), with a 2–4 record, 4.73 ERA and 52 strikeouts in 42 2/3 innings.

 Green reported to spring training in 2017 as a starter.
 Instead of naming a fifth starter, the Yankees optioned him to the minors and carried an extra reliever instead.
 On May 8, Green was called up to the Yankees.
 Green made his season debut with the Yankees on May 9 and was used primarily as a reliever for the season.
 On June 11, Green made his first start of season, a spot start, against the Baltimore Orioles.
 He allowed two runs in two innings, striking out three.
 Green ended the season with a 5–0 record, 1.83 ERA and 103 strikeouts in 69 innings.
 He and Dellin Betances became the sixth pair of teammates to strike out 100 batters as a reliever.
 In the first inning of the 2017 American League Wild Card Game, Green relieved Luis Severino with two runners on base after three runners had scored.
 Green ended the inning with consecutive strikeouts and later pitched a scoreless second inning before being taken out in the third inning.
 In two innings pitched, Green allowed one earned run and struck out four.
 He finished the 2017 season with a 5–0 record, a 1.83 ERA, and a 0.74 WHIP in 40 games.